emilymalecbrown/bonobos-project/README.md

 | GET*  | /api/inventory/style/:style | Get all inventory in same style | Inventory  |
 | GET*  | /api/inventory/:productid/style/:style  | Get all inventory by product_id and style | Inventory  |

-*Note: use spaces or percent encoding for multi word string-fields (e.g. 'jet blues' or 'jet%20blues')
+*Note: use spaces or percent encoding for multi-word string fields (e.g. 'jet blues' or 'jet%20blues')

 **Improvements**
 - [ ] Make parsing of CSV data more extensible, right now the functions written in db/seed will only deal with the dirtiness (single quotes, unescaped commas, numbers as strings) of the two CSV files used in this project